 One recipe that makes a great on-the-go breakfast or snack is my Strawberry Overnight Oats.
 Make several of these and you’ve got yourself a tasty and convenient breakfast for the week!
 Made with whole foods including sweet strawberries, rolled oats, chia seeds, Greek yogurt and honey, this recipe is one that will help keep you eating right all month (and all year!) long.

-- 1 container (5.3 ounces) vanilla flavored Greek style yogurt
+- 1 container (5.3 oz) vanilla flavored low-fat Greek style yogurt

 - 8 strawberries, chopped and divided into two servings

-- In a 16-ounce mason jar, add oats, yogurt, chia seeds, honey, four chopped strawberries, milk and cinnamon.
+- In a 16-oz mason jar, add oats, yogurt, chia seeds, honey, four chopped strawberries, milk and cinnamon.
 Stir ingredients to combine and cover jar with a lid.